artisticat1/obsidian-latex-suite/README.md

 - Editor commands

 You can switch features on/off in settings.

-The plugin comes with a [set of default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.ts), loosely based on [Gilles Castel's](https://castel.dev/post/lecture-notes-1/#other-snippets), that can be customised or removed in settings.
+The plugin comes with a [set of default snippets](https://github.com/artisticat1/obsidian-latex-suite/blob/main/src/default_snippets.ts), loosely based on [Gilles Castel's](https://castel.dev/post/lecture-notes-1/#other-snippets).
+You can, of course, customise or remove these and write your own instead!

 ## Documentation